 televisions and/or computers with Internet, video and audio capabilities. iTV classes

 may require assignments and assessments be completed online outside of the regular

 class time through the College's Learning Management System (Blackboard).

 Note: Not all BC3 credit classes are offered in the online, hybrid or iTV format.
-See the BC3 CLASSES page for availability.
+Visit the VIEW ALL CLASSES page to search for availability by delivery modality/location.
 Distance Education classes follow the same start date, end date, midterm and final exam schedule as all BC3 classes (unless otherwise noted) and have set deadlines for assignments and testing.

 ADMISSION, REGISTRATION, TUITION & FEES FOR DISTANCE EDUCATION